-- Name, address, telephone number, email address, medical record number, date of birth - Personal medical history - Results from any examinations, tests or procedures
+- Name, address, telephone number, email, medical record number, date of birth - Social security number which is needed for payment for study participation - Personal medical history - Results from any examinations, tests or procedures

 Why is my information being used?

 Your information is used by the research team to contact you during the study.
 Your information and results of tests and procedures are used to: